-The community facilities identified on Figure 13 will be protected:
+The community facilities identified on Figure 10 will be protected:

-- 1. Northolme Community Centre - 2.
-Belmont Community Centre and public library - 3.
-Belmont Medical Centre with doctor's surgery and pharmacy
+- 1. Northolme Community Centre

+- 2. Belmont Community Centre

+- 3. Belmont doctors surgery

 There will be a presumption in favour of the re-use of such facilities for community and recreation type uses.
-Development of these community assets for non-community use will only be permitted when:
+Development of these community assets for non-community uses will only be permitted when:

 - a).
-An alternative site or building is provided of equal or greater community value than the facility to be replaced; and - b).
-The asset to be replaced has been unused for a significant period of time namely 18 months, marketed to find another user, and is not subject to the community right to bid process
+An alternative site or building is provided of equal or greater community value than the facility to be replaced; - b).
+The asset to be replaced has been unused for a significant period of time (18 months), marketed to find another user, and is not subject to the community right to bid process - c).
+Development can only proceed where any likely significant effect on the River Wye SAC can be avoided or mitigated.

-Community Facilities

-Figure 12 - Protected Community Facilities PSMA No: 0100054865
+Figure 12 - Protected Community Facilities

+PSMA No: 0100054865